datanav/docs/hub/setup-environment.rst

 Subscriptions
 -------------

-To decide on the size of production and test environments for a Sesam subscription, one needs to consider the approximate number of datatypes and total entities.
+To decide the size of production and test environments for a Sesam subscription, one needs to consider the approximate number of datatypes and total entities.

 -  Single compute: Up to 20 datatypes and 10 million entities.